wharfkit/website/src/lib/guides/SessionKit/getting-started-nodejs-application.md

 node index.js
 ```

-Provided the testing account still has tokens at the time you're reading this guide, the transaction should be successfully executed on the Jungle 4 Testnet, and the link it provides to you will show you the results on the network.
+Provided the testing account still has tokens at the time you're reading this guide, the transaction should be successfully executed on the Jungle 4 Testnet, and the link it provides  will show you the results on the network.
 The output of the script will look like this:

 ```
 Transaction was successfully broadcast!